pdolezal/net.yetamine.lang/README.md

 ```

 ### Making contracts more flexible ###

 Having too few contract conditions for an interface is bad: clients of the interface don't know what might happen and implementations must be more cautious as well and perhaps employ defensive copying and other measures to avoid legal, although not very clean behavior of their callers.
 Having too many contract conditions brings problems as well: it could restrict implementations too much, so that some desired functionality can't be implemented with sufficient efficiency or at all.

-Here comes `Extensible`: a mixin interface that allows an implementation to declare some extensions of its contract that are optional or not defined by the basic contract.
-Extension-aware clients may then leverage the extension to employ a more efficient use of the interface.
+Here comes `Extensible`: a mixin interface that allows an implementation to declare some extensions of its contract that are optional or maybe undefined by the basic contract.
+Extension-aware clients may then leverage the extension to employ a more efficient use of the interface implementation.
 Note that marker interfaces, like `RandomAccess`, could be used as well, but they have several disadvantages – for instance, the extension support can't vary and depends on a particular type, which is especially tricky when using wrappers.
 The best part comes at the end: you can use `Extensions` with any object.
 Here is an example:

 ```{java}
 final Consumer<byte[]> operation = …;